-- Screen Failures (with reason for screen failure)

-- Enrolled (signed informed consent)

-- Randomized (has randomization record in the Interactive Web Randomization System)

-- Received Study Drug

-- Completed Primary Efficacy Measurement

-- Completed Study

-- Discontinued Study (with primary reason for discontinuation)
+- Screen Failures (with reason for screen failure) - Randomized (has randomization record in the Interactive Web Randomization System) - Received Study Drug - Completed Primary Efficacy Measurement (i.e., All subjects who had data for assessments needed to calculate the primary efficacy endpoint.
+Primary efficacy endpoint measurement evaluates successful anesthesia induction (defined as MOAA/S \leq 1 after the dosing of the study drug, with one or less top-up dose required, and without using any rescue drugs).) - Completed Study - Discontinued Study (with primary reason for discontinuation)